ocaml-dune/ocaml-monorepo-benchmark/generate/README.md

 The `patches` directory contains a number of patches to projects that allows them to be built as part of a monorepo.
-Each patch file begins with a comment describing what the patch does and its upstreaming status with a link to the relavent PR or issue.
+Each patch file begins with a comment describing what the patch does and its upstreaming status with a link to the relevant PR or issue.
 Note that some of the upstreaming PRs have been merged but the patch is still necessary until the package gets a new release and the revision of opam-repository used to build the monorepo is updated.

+## Benchmarking Patches

+The `bench-patches` directory contains patches to apply when benchmarking with the monorepo to exercise various scenarios such as rebuilding after changing a file.
+The patches are organized into subdirectories whose names match the directory within duniverse where the patch should be applied from.
+Each patch file begins with a short description of what the patch is  for.